NYS CDOS Commencement Credential - Questions and Answers

 - Could a student with a disability use part-time/full-time employment outside of school to count toward the work-based learning requirement?
 If so, could school supervision be a collection of documented evidence of hours completed per work supervisor (time card/anecdotal meeting with employer)?

-A school district may enter into formalized agreements for the provision of transition services such as vocational training programs approved by SED or by another State agency.
+A school district may enter into formalized agreements for the provision of transition services such as vocational training programs approved by NYSED or by another State agency.
 In these cases, a student’s employment could be counted toward the work-based learning requirement.
 However, a student cannot use his/her independent employment outside of school to count toward the number of hours of work-based learning that is required for the CDOS Commencement Credential.
-Work-based learning experiences must be provided consistent with SED guidelines, under the supervision of the district and documented in a student’s transcript.
+Work-based learning experiences must be provided consistent with NYSED guidelines, under the supervision of the district and documented in a student’s transcript.
 Guidance on these and other work-based learning programs is available at http://www.p12.nysed.gov/cte/wbl/home.html.

 - What are the duties of a job coach?